LAND 400 has four discrete phases:

 Stage One of the tender evaluation process has been completed.
 On 16 September 2019, the Government announced that Hanwha Defense Australia and Rheinmetall Defence Australia had been assessed as offering vehicles that are best able to meet Defence's requirements and to deliver a value for money solution, and have been invited to proceed to the next stage of the evaluation.

-The next stage of the evaluation process is a Risk Mitigation Activity that will be conducted over a two year period.
-It is designed to allow Defence to work with the shortlisted tenderers to clarify, refine and negotiate their offers and to undertake detailed testing and evaluation of the tendered vehicles.
+Stage Two, the Risk Mitigation Activity is now underway and will be conducted over a two year period.
+The activity is designed to allow Defence to work with the shortlisted tenderers to clarify, refine and negotiate their offers and to undertake detailed testing and evaluation of the tendered vehicles.